nf-core/website/markdown/usage/adding_own_config.md

 subtitle: How to handle your own specific configuration for other clusters
 ---

-It is entirely possible to nf-core pipelines on other clusters, though you will need to set up your own config file so that the pipeline knows how to work with your cluster.
+It is entirely possible to run nf-core pipelines on other clusters, although you will need to set up your own config file so that the pipeline knows how to work with your cluster.

 > If you think that there are other people using the pipeline who would benefit from your configuration (eg. other common cluster setups), please let us know.
 We can add a new configuration and profile which can used by specifying `-profile <name>` when running the pipeline.
 The config file will then be hosted at `nf-core/configs` and will be pulled automatically before the pipeline is executed.